bella0413/bella0413/README.md

 - :seedling: &nbsp;My major is smart ICT convergence, and my minor is cultural content at Konkuk University.
 - :mailbox: &nbsp;Ask me anything on my **yoonjeon0413@gmail.com**.
 - :pencil:  &nbsp;I have a **[blog]**.
-- :heart: &nbsp;I like sky, stars, animals (especially 🐶), and travel.
+- :heart: &nbsp;I like sky, stars, eco, animals (especially 🐶), and travel.
 - :computer: &nbsp;My tech stack is as follows.

 <p>